GenomicsAotearoa/RNA-seq-workshop/Prep_Files/README.md

 ```

-If you see the RNA_seq directories with 2 sub-directories: Genome/ and Raw/, yayyy you are good to go.
+If you see the RNA_seq directory with 2 sub-directories: Genome/ and Raw/, yayyy you are good to go.

 If not, no pressure, we can still copy the RNA_seq directory to your home directory.